FuzzingLabs/sui-fuzzer/doc/how_to_use_stateless.md

-  "execs_before_cov_update": 10000, // When the coverage is shared between the threads (don't modify if you don't know why) "corpus_dir": "./corpus", // Path to where the corpus will be written (milestone 3) "crashes_dir": "./crashes", // Path to where the crashfiles will be written "fuzz_functions_prefix": "fuzz_" // Fuzzing functions prefix (can be listed by the fuzzer) }
+  "execs_before_cov_update": 10000, // When the coverage is shared between the threads (don't modify if you don't know why) "corpus_dir": "./corpus", // Path to where the corpus will be written (milestone 3) "crashes_dir": "./crashes", // Path to where the crashfiles will be written "fuzz_functions_prefix": "fuzz_", // Fuzzing functions prefix (can be listed by the fuzzer) "max_call_sequence_size": 5 // Maximum size of a generated call sequence (only for stateful fuzzing) }
 ```
 Edit the file to meet your needs.